AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 * Add **personalized offers**

     Insert personalized offers in your message content, depending on the recipient location, the current weather, or the last purchase order.
+[Learn more](../content/offers.md)

 ## Preview and test your deliveries